zmixnyc/manual/MenuBar.md

 Enables/disables the measurement of time for each module to generate each sample (see [Sample rate](#sample-rate)).
 This displays a meter on each module with the number of microseconds (μs) and the percentage of time spent in the module's assigned thread (see [Threads](#threads)).

-The CPU meter consumes engine time itself, so it is recommended to disable it when it is not needed for best performance.
+The CPU meter consumes engine CPU time itself, so it is recommended to disable it when it is not needed for best performance.

 ### Sample rate
 Sets Rack's engine sample rate.

 Rack's engine works by repeatedly stepping the state of each module by `1 / sampleRate` seconds, producing 1 new sample for each output.
 A higher sample rate decreases the timestep, resulting in more accurate analog circuit modeling and digital algorithms, while a lower sample rate decreases engine CPU usage.
+Engine CPU usage is almost exactly proportional to its sample rate.

 ### Threads
 Sets the number of cores to be used in Rack's multithreaded engine.